 The Valley Central School District has chosen to provide prekindergarten services through local collaborating agencies (UPK Providers) rather than through a District run program.
 UPK Providers are chosen based upon review of their proposals.
 The proposals are measured by the competitive process set forth by the Commissioners’ regulations 151-1.1 – 1.7.
 On-going collaboration between the District and the UPK Providers will continue throughout each school year as programs are visited and evaluated by District administration.

-You may also pick up a printed application from our Central Office Administration building located behind Berea Elementary School.
+For the 2019-2020 school year: You may also pick up a printed application from our Central Office Administration building located behind Berea Elementary School or request one be sent to you via email.

 The application deadline was March 14, 2019, therefore, all completed, eligible applications received from this point forward will automatically be placed at the end of the waiting list in the order they are received.